Who we are

 He is a strong supporter of inclusive education and the participation of people with disability in their organisations.

 Matthew Hill – Director

-Matthew is a senior executive with more than 10 years of experience in governance and board roles involving both the not-for-profit and private sectors.
+Matthew (he/him) is a senior executive with more than 10 years of experience in governance and board roles involving both the not-for-profit and private sectors.
 Matthew has a strong interest in providing value and support to communities and associations like CYDA.
 Over Matthew's career he has developed skills in leadership, building relationships, seizing control of critical problems and delivering on customer commitments.

 Matthew is a father of two children and has family experience of disability.
 Matthew is extremely committed to progressing the rights of children and young people with disability.